What is fetoscopic myelomeningocele repair?

-The primary treatment of a myelomeningocele (MMC) consists of closure of the defect before birth – typically between 19 to 26 weeks’ gestation.
-The randomized trial of prenatal versus postnatal surgical repair (MOMS trial) established that closure of the MMC by fetal surgery has significant benefits for the infant after birth.
-These include
+The primary treatment of a myelomeningocele consists of closure of the defect before birth – typically between 19 to 26 weeks’ gestation.
+The randomized trial of prenatal versus postnatal surgical repair (MOMS trial) established that closure of the neural tube defect by fetal surgery has significant benefits for the infant after birth.
+These include:

 - An over 50 percent reduction in the need to perform shunting treatment for hydrocephalus